 Council of Europe themes

-e) Conflict transformation activities and activities aiming to strengthen youth NGOs in conflict and post-conflict settings.
+a) Activities aiming to strengthen youth NGOs in conflict and post-conflict settings

-A pilot activity is an “intervention”, i.e. an activity addressing a contextual societal challenge affecting young people at local level.
+A pilot activity is an “intervention”, namely an activity addressing a contextual societal challenge affecting young people at local level.
 It should be based on innovation or on replication of best practices for example.
-These activities should have clear links to and an impact on the local context and correspond to focused themes of the Council of Europe youth programme (please refer to the priorities for the Council of Europe’s youth sector for 2016-2017).
+These activities should have clear links to and an impact on the local context, contribute to the Council of Europe youth programme (please refer to the priorities for the Council of Europe’s youth sector for 2018-2019), have a clear youth work dimension and be based on non-formal education principles.

 We understand that the needs and concerns of young people are diverse, reflecting your organisation, countries and circumstances.
 While your project proposals should fall under the CoE and Youth Sector umbrella, we encourage result-oriented, quality driven work, according to your expertise and reflecting your realities.
 Less Key Words More Authenticity!